 The Frederick Gunn School faculty are a diverse group of educators who bring to our students a wide range of experiences and expertise.
 We are happy to introduce them and share their stories and voices here.

-Prior to joining The Frederick Gunn School, Steve Bailey enjoyed successful careers in the U.S. Navy and at NASA.
+Prior to joining The Frederick Gunn School, Steve Bailey graduate from MIT and enjoyed successful careers in the U.S. Navy and at NASA.
 As a project manager with U.S. Submarine Forces, he commissioned four nuclear-powered fast attack submarines, known as 688s.
 He taught math for two years at Lafayette High School in Williamsburg, Virginia, before embarking on a career as a safety engineering consultant at NASA’s Langley Research Center.
+He was awarded the Class of 1955 Distinguished Teaching Award in 2019 and the Anne and Henry Zarrow Chair for Math and Science, 2008-2011.

 What advice do you have for new students?